Skill Level Intermediate

 They're no longer focusing on giving the content to their students, but walking their students through the process of content mastery.
 This is known as flipping the classroom.
 If you can successfully flip your classroom, then you have the ability to meet with students one-on-one more often and at a higher rate.
 You have the ability to have more group projects, more problem-based learning, more labs.
 Now for most of us inside the classroom, this is our typical structure.
 Students come to class and we have an introduction to new content.

 Students sit there and they listen to us present our lecture or our PowerPoint presentation and at the end of that, we as educators recognize they didn't fully get it.
 And so we have a variety of tools that we draw from to help them get it.
 We create group work.
 We have worksheets, we have problem sets.
 We use real-world examples.
 And we try to guide our student through the process of kind of generally understanding the knowledge to mastering the knowledge.
 And typically we run out of time.
 So we create homework packets, we create problem sets and we send them home.

 And students are expected to go home, use the limited knowledge they gained in class, and complete this homework.
 The concepts of flipping the classroom are simply that.
 We're going flip this around.
 In this mentality, we teach our students to gain the new knowledge outside of the classroom.
 Their homework is no longer reinforcing the knowledge, but gaining the knowledge.
 In class then, we take 100% of the time and dedicate it to helping those students master the knowledge that they gained outside of the classroom.

-Over the next half hour, we're going to talk about this concept in depth.
-We're going to look at teaching best practices.
-We're also going to talk about how this can be a benefit to the student, and things that we need to have as considerations before we start using the Flip Classroom in our own classes.
+Over the next half hour, we're gonna talk about this concept in depth.
+We're gonna look at teaching best practices.
+We're also gonna talk about how this can be a benefit to the student and things that we need to have as considerations before we start using the flipped classroom in our own classes.